-The PPTC External Quality Assessment [EQA] Programme commenced in 1985 as an evaluation process of students attending residential courses in New Zealand.
+The PPTC REQA programme originally commenced in 1985 as an evaluation process for students attending residential courses in New Zealand.
 This was updated in 1990 when the PPTC was conferred Collaborating Centre status by WHO.
 The EQAP further expanded in 2000, and then in 2004 with the introduction of a regular HIV/STI testing component.
 In 2017, the programme was expanded to include Dengue testing and in 2019, Anatomical Pathology was introduced.

 Pacific laboratories differ considerably in the levels of instrumentation, equipment, methodology and expertise available to them and thus the evaluations of the responses received from them must recognise these different levels of technology.

-21 National Laboratories (Pacific Island Countries)
+23 National Laboratories (Pacific Island Countries)

-7 Divisional Laboratories (Pacific Island Countries)
+9 Divisional Laboratories (Pacific Island Countries)

-1 Laos PDR Laboratories
+3 Laos PDR Laboratories

-58 Cambodia Laboratories
+40 Cambodia Laboratories

 2 Timor Leste Laboratory